ft-interactive/g-axis/README.md

     .call(yAxis);
  ```
 ![alt tag](https://github.com/ft-interactive/g-axis/blob/master/images/yLinear-tickStandard.png)
-Rou will need to adjust the currentFrame right hand margin to include the width of the tick lables so that the labels are on the outside of the currentFrame.
+You will need to adjust the currentFrame right hand margin to include the width of the tick lables so that the labels are on the outside of the currentFrame.
 For information on this see [yLinear Postioning](#ylinpos) and [important information](#important).
 ```
 const newMargin = yAxis.labelWidth() + currentFrame.margin().right;
 // Use newMargin redefine the new margin and range of xAxis